 Either Pagaya or the executive officer may terminate the applicable executive officer's employment or service by giving written notice to the other party.
-Pagaya may also terminate an executive officer's employment or services agreement for cause (as defined in the applicable employment or services agreement).
+Pagaya may also terminate an executive officer's employment or services agreement).
 The Pagaya Articles require the consent of the other two Founders in order to terminate a Founder's employment or services, or a decision by a majority of the Board if the termination is for cause, and the Pagaya Articles provide that, until the third anniversary following the EJFA Closing, a Founder can be terminated, whether or not for cause, only by a supermajority of at least 75% of the directors then in office, and thereafter such termination shall require a decision of the Pagaya Board by regular majority of the directors present and voting on such matter.